Unclog Your Drain Now With a Homemade Power Plumber's Snake

 Only a Millionaire Can Afford a Plumber on the Weekend

 One of the frustrating things about unclogging a pipe is the fact that a hand-held plumber’s snake just can’t penetrate massive clogs.
 You keep pushing the snake in, and all it does is coil up behind the clog; nothing happens.

 This was what happened to me last summer when my main waste pipe finally had its fatal heart attack.
 The clog had completely blocked the main pipe out of my house.
 The sinks backed up.
 The tube drain backed up.
 Luckily the toilets were not in use at the time of the fatal blockage.

-A professional power snake is just a piece of heavy duty coiled steel which is linked together in ten foot sections as the plumber sends the snake through the pipe.
+A professional power snake is just a piece of heavy-duty coiled steel which is linked together in ten-foot sections as the plumber sends the snake through the pipe.
 The pipe confines the snake so that it will not flop around like a live wire.
-You can do the same thing with a regular hand held plumbers snakes.
-All you need is...
+You can do the same thing with a regular handheld plumbers snakes.
+All you need are:

-- and several sections of 1inch PVC pipe cut to various lengths.
+- Several sections of 1inch PVC pipe cut to various lengths

 Unclog the Drain in a Few Seconds